 If you or one of your family members suffers from respiratory problems, then you know how important it is to make sure the air in your home is as clean as possible.
 Unfortunately, there are a variety of factors that can influence your air quality, meaning you may need to regularly test your air and make adjustments.

-Here are a few tips to help you test indoor air quality and advice for keep your air clean so that your family can breathe easy.
+Here are a few tips to help you test indoor air quality and advice for keeping your air clean so that your family can breathe easily.

 Common Air Pollutants

 A good starting point for improving the air quality in your home is to learn about some of the common pollutants that could be contaminating your air.
 Some of the most common pollutants are products people use to heat their homes, such as gas, kerosene, oil, and coal.
 Any of these materials can drastically reduce your air quality and make it harder for you to breathe.

 Unfortunately, some products that you think are cleaning your air may actually be working as a contaminant.
 For instance, if you use time-release air fresheners in your home, you’re releasing chemicals into your air every few hours, causing big problems for people with respiratory issues.
 Other common pollutants can include dust, dirt, and chemicals from common household products.

 If you suspect that the air quality in your home is lower than it should be, then the most important thing you can do is to test the air for contaminants.
 While some homeowners prefer to hire a professional air testing service, others prefer a DIY solution.
 Fortunately, it’s much easier to test the air quality in your home than you might believe, especially if you have the right equipment at your disposal.